redhat-developer/app-services-cli/CONTRIBUTING.md

 1. Command structure that is later generated as documentation
 2. Command output and error messages returned by specific commands that aren't included in the generated documentation.

-Each time we change any strings in comman structure (1) we should regenerate markdown documentation files and push them with the PR.
+Each time we change any strings in command structure (1) we should regenerate markdown documentation files and push them with the PR.
 Downstream changes are regenerated on release.

 ## Documentation